 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Free initial telephone session

-I work between 10am and 7pm Monday to Friday, however I can be flexible if needed outside these times.
+I generally work between 10am and 7pm Monday to Thursday, however I can be flexible if needed outside these times.